basilrabi/data_management/style.md

 1. One indentation level is 4 characters.
 1. Use `:=` for assignment while `=` to check for equality.
-1. Each clause of a query shall in a separate line.
+1. Each clause of a query shall be in a separate line.
-1. Limit identifiers to 63 characters.

 ### Comments